WooTechnology/ecommerce-2020/README.md

 ![22](https://user-images.githubusercontent.com/61888364/106319849-14e47680-6298-11eb-9ba5-7ba9193595fd.jpeg)

-- Now, open the command prompt for the frontend folder and run "install npm"
+- Now, open the command prompt for the frontend folder and run "npm install"
 - Now, run "npm start"
 - This will automatically start the deployment server Below screen will show up automatically: